mediassumani/ShazamLite/README.md

 # Shazam
-An asynchronous, concurrent, and rapid Networking Library built in Swift for iOS & MacOS.

 ### Overview
+Shazam is being built to be an asynchronous, concurrent, and rapid Networking Library built in Swift for iOS & MacOS.
+It main goal is to provide an other level of abstraction that <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> and <a href="https://github.com/Moya/Moya">Moya</a> are missing.
 ### Goal

 * Absract complex URLSession functionalities for beginner developers.